The 10 Privacy Principles of PIPEDA – Limiting Use, Disclosure, and Retention

 Exceptions

 There are some exceptions to this principle.
-For example, your organization may have legal obligations to comply with, such as providing personal information to authorities for investigating fraud.
+For example, an organization may have legal obligations to comply with, such as providing personal information to authorities for investigating fraud.
 Refer to PIPEDA for specific exceptions.

 New Purposes for Personal Information